rwickens/automate_PET/README.md

 # Automate PET - Bedard lab

 My name is Rebekah Wickens, and I am a PhD student of Marc-Andre Bedard (Montreal Neurological Institute).
 I've written a pipeline in Python for quantitative PET image processing on MINC files.
-This program assumes that one has processed the MRI files on CIVET and have generated files for transformation to standard space.
+This program assumes that one has processed the MRI files on CIVET and has generated files for transformation to standard space.

 The steps accomplished are: